Name

 extracted and processed with ecosxda as before, and the

-and .gcda
+.gcno and .gcda files will

 all end up in the build tree.
 This test coverage data can then be